MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/video/nf-video-videoportmovememory.md

 The given <i>Destination</i> and <i>Source</i> must be in a mapped logical range returned by <b>VideoPortGetDeviceBase</b> and/or a <a href="https://msdn.microsoft.com/5f6fec1a-1134-4765-81be-9b50939e5e66">system space</a> RAM address, such as an address on the stack.

 Callers of <b>VideoPortMoveMemory</b> can be running at any IRQL if both memory blocks are resident.
-Otherwise, the caller must be running at IRQL &lt; DISPATCH_LEVEL.
+Otherwise, the caller must be running at IRQL < DISPATCH_LEVEL.